migasfree/migasfree-stack/config/secrets/README.md

 password_database
 --------------------------

-Password in 'migasfree' database (postresql)
+Password in 'migasfree' database (postgresql)
 Default: 'migasfree'

-password_admin
+token_admin
 -----------------------

-Password for user 'admin' to access to the backend.
+Token for user 'admin' to access to the backend.
+It's used in pms-* to creates repositories
-Default: 'admin'
+Default: ''